4est-hub/neo-dashboard/README.md

 - Fixing all linting errors
 - Adding server-side caching for NASA API requests
 - Move utils to utils folder
+- Improve server error handling, currently it always throws a 500 for any issue

 ## 📂 Project Structure